313: Money and Banking

 Attendance: I expect students to attend every class meeting.
 If for some good reason you must miss a class, please let me know why at your first reasonable convenience (preferably before the class you miss).
 Do your utmost to attend every class.

-Short papers: Most weeks I will assign a paper of one to two pages to be done at home and submitted at the beginning of the next class.
-Your average on these papers will count 30% of the course grade; in calculating that average I will drop your two lowest grades.
-All should meet the following standards:
+Short papers: Most weeks I will assign a paper of one to three pages to be done at home and submitted at the beginning of the next class.
+The first will not count (unless you don’t do it; write the paper).
+Your average on this part of the course will count 45% of the course grade; in calculating that average I will drop your two lowest grades.
+All papers should meet the following standards:

 Writing quality: Papers must be